zhihuahuang/core-kit/README.md

 # js-kits

-A lightweight modular tool library
+A lightweight modular tool library.

+Support for browsers and Node.js

 ## Type